The Royal Ballet and Opera is for everyone

 Covent Garden station is on the Piccadilly Line and is the nearest tube station to the Royal Opera House.
 It is a very busy station and there are steps around the station from the tube platform, with a further 139 steep stairs taking you up to street level, but there are lifts that you can take.

-For more information on accessibility around Covent Garden, see AccessAble's guide
+For more information on accessibility around Covent Garden, see AccessAble's guide.

-Below you will find a variety of resources that can help with the enjoyment of performances you might wish to see which includes visual stories, audio guides and introductions and British Sign Language interpreted information videos.
+Below you will find a variety of resources that can help with the enjoyment of performances you might wish to see which includes seat maps, visual stories, audio guides and introductions and British Sign Language interpreted information videos.

 Royal Opera House Covent Garden Foundation, a charitable company limited by guarantee incorporated in England and Wales (Company number 480523) Charity Registered (Number 211775)